zio/zio/docs/datatypes/contextual/zlayer.md

 ```

+### Local Environment

 Occasionally, we may need to provide different environments for different parts of our application, or it may be necessary to provide a single global environment for the entire application except for some inner layers.

-ZIO enables us to do so:
+Providing a layer locally is analogous to overriding a method in an object-oriented paradigm.
+So we can think of that as overriding the global environment:

 ```scala mdoc:invisible
 import zio._